freakout42/formax/README.md

  - regular expressions for validation
  - no free SQL for the end-user
  - freedom to choose the database provider
+ - full logging of all queries in single place

 Status
 ======